Jodaille/NetNmap/README.md

 ## About NetMap

-NetMap simply parse [ nmap ](https://nmap.org/) XML ouptput and save hosts on (local) network in a MySQL/MariaDB table.
+NetNmap simply parse [ nmap ](https://nmap.org/) XML ouptput and save hosts on (local) network in a MySQL/MariaDB table.

 <p>Host (interface) retrieved by MAC address can be named.
 I have several esp8266/SonOff and never remember which is which</p>